-The network management platform is a universal tool, which should allow monitoring and configuring of all network devices.
+The network management platform is a universal tool, that should allow monitoring and configuring of all network devices.
 But there may be more pieces to the puzzle.
 We will try to unveil some of the options for network management and how well-targeted analytics can be complementary to the solution.

 Every network management should include some kind of monitoring solution.
 But they are mostly only static tools based on information that the administrator provides.
 The monitoring is usually based on ICMP probes or SNMP data regularly collected from the network.
 Therefore, it answers many questions those including: